 10.4.
-Your conduct must be consistent with a Sales Professional of RADIX at all times.
+Your conduct must be consistent with a Sales Contractor of RADIX at all times.

 10.4.1.
 Specifically, do not swear at or to a customer or say or take any action that could be considered rude or inappropriate, regardless of how the customer may act towards you.
 This is especially true when the customer does not agree to get Services.

 10.5.
-You must follow and abide by RADIX’ current Media policy, as well as the Social Media (such as Facebook, Instagram, Twitter, etc) policy.
+You must follow and abide by RADIX’s current Media policy, as well as the Social Media (such as Facebook, Instagram, Twitter, etc) policy.